archivesunleashed/Juxta-Collage/README.md

 ## What is Juxta?

 Juxta is a shell script which generates a collage of images for display on a webpage.
 You can learn more about the Juxta script through its GitHub page: [https://github.com/tokee/juxta](https://github.com/tokee/juxta).

-## Acknowledgements

-We recognize the following work and contributions which have made this tutorial possible.

-[Toke Eskildsen](https://github.com/tokee) is the primary developer and contributor of the juxta script.

-The following tutorial was collaboratively designed by [Nick Ruest](https://ruebot.net/) and [Samantha Fritz](https://github.com/SamFritz).

-Google Collab notebooks were built by Nick Ruest, with datasets examples generated using the Archives Research Compute Hub (ARCH).

-* * *

 ## Considerations